meghapareek2003/where-is-the-next-power-outage-/README.md

 Resulting p-value and Conclusion:

 The observed difference in mean predictions is 2174.27.
 The resulting p-value from the permutation test is 0.0.
 Since the p-value is less than the significance level, we reject the null hypothesis.
 Therefore, we conclude that there is a significant difference in the mean predicted outage duration between power outages occurring before 2010 and after 2010.

+## Conclusion

+In conclusion, our exploration of power outage durations has revealed valuable insights into the factors influencing outage length and the importance of this knowledge for emergency response and infrastructure resilience.
+By analyzing patterns and trends in outage data, we have identified opportunities to enhance preparedness, optimize resource allocation, and develop targeted strategies for outage prevention and mitigation.
+Moving forward, continued research and collaboration are essential to furthering our understanding of outage dynamics and implementing effective measures to minimize the impact of power disruptions on communities and critical infrastructure.